-The Scheme has a significant surplus of assets relative to its technical provisions as at 31 March 2021 and under the assumptions at that date the funding level is expected to remain above 100%.
+Based on the assumptions underlying the calculation of the Scheme's technical provisions as at 31 March 2024 and allowing for contributions to be paid to the Scheme as described above, the funding level is expected to remain above 100%.

-Following the Settlement Agreement with the Company entered into on 8 April 2019, the Trustee will consider granting discretionary pension increases in line with a 'Proposed Pattern' of increases under Rule 15.
+Following the Settlement Agreement with the Company entered into on 8 April 2019 (as subsequently amended), the Trustee will consider granting discretionary pension increases in line with a 'Proposed Pattern' of increases under Rule 15.
 Should such increases be awarded, then the funding level will gradually fall over time.
 Over the period to the next valuation, the funding level is expected to remain over 100%.

-The chart below illustrates the resulting surplus as at 31 March 2021 from variations of individual assumptions.
+The chart below illustrates the sensitivity of the technical provisions surplus as at 31 March 2024 to variations of individual assumptions.
 (If more than one of these assumptions is varied, the effect may be greater than the sum of the changes from varying individual assumptions.)